ShyriaievMykola/ShyriaievMykola/README.md

 <div align="center">

 ### Hey, I'm Mykola 👋
-**Backend Developer in progress** · Computer Science Student · .NET Enthusiast
+**Backend Developer in progress** · Software Engineering Student · .NET Enthusiast

 *Building things that run quietly in the background so the frontend can shine.*